sanjeev309/sanjeev309/README.md

 My primary expertise is in Computer Vision and ML deployment at the edge.

-- 🔭 I’m currently working on build android apps that leverage machine learning at the edge.
+- 🔭 I’m currently solving problems using Computer Vision and deploying on Edge
 - 🌱 I’m currently learning SLAM and have multiple interesting projects planned ahead
 - 👯 I’m looking to collaborate on Machine Learning and POC development
 - 🤔 I’m looking for help with Embedded Hardware and Battery Optimisation